Phosters/aws-bootcamp-cruddur-2023/journal/week4.md

 psql $NO_DB_CONNECTION_URL -c "drop database cruddur;"

 ```
-to create the deleted db again
+to create the deleted db again insert this command to create a new db cruddur within the db/db-create file

 ```
 echo "db-create"